madeindata/active_admin/docs/5-forms.md

 The `:heading` option will add a custom heading to has_many form.
 You can hide a heading by setting `:heading => false`.

 The `:new_record` option will show or hide new record link at the bottom of has_many form.
 It is set as true by default.

+## Displaying Errors

+To display a list of all errors, include `semantic_errors` at top of form.
+Particularly useful to display errors on the base or virtual attributes.

+    form do |f|
+      f.semantic_errors *f.object.errors.keys
+      f.inputs
+      f.buttons
+    end